Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Validation of reconstruction skill

 \section{Validation of reconstruction skill}

-We validate our method using a pseudoproxy experiment (PPE) and the real-proxy reconstruction against instrumental datasets.
-PPEs help to establish an upper bound on reconstruction fidelity in an idealized scenario~\citep{Smerdon2012}, while the instrumental validation assesses the real reconstruction, albeit over a limited time period and against uncertain verification sources.
+We validate our method using pseudoproxy experiments (PPEs) and compare the real-proxy reconstruction against instrumental datasets.
+PPEs help to establish an upper bound on reconstruction fidelity in an idealized scenario~\citep{Smerdon2012}, while instrumental validation assesses the real reconstruction, albeit over a limited time period and against uncertain verification sources~\citep[e.g.,][]{Thorne2026,Chan2025}.